neooriginal/HowCloseToWorldEnd/README.md

    ```

 Your personal doomsday dashboard will be live at `http://localhost:3000`

-### **🚀 Automated Docker Builds**

-This repository includes GitHub Actions that automatically:
-- ✅ Build Docker images on every push to `main` and `develop`
-- ✅ Push images to GitHub Container Registry (`ghcr.io`)
-- ✅ Tag releases with semantic versions
-- ✅ Optimize builds with layer caching

-Images are available at: `ghcr.io/your-username/howclosetoworldend:latest`

----

 ## 📡 **API: For Those Who Code at the Edge of Tomorrow**